cylc/cylc-doc/src/user-guide/writing-suites.rst

 Jinja2 Default Values And Template Inputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The values of Jinja2 variables can be passed in from the cylc command line rather than hardwired in the suite configuration.
+The values of Jinja2 variables can be passed in from the Cylc command line rather than hardwired in the suite configuration.
 Here's an example: